 As of now, they are still in the growth phase in which the focus is on building and expanding the core product, not on monetisation.

 After the platform has reached a certain level of maturity, the focus will shift toward profitability.

-This would be the key moment to look out for as to whether they will continue to support all the features that were already built, gate some of them behind a paywall, or retire some of them.
+Let's see whether they will continue to support all the features that were already built or gate some of them behind a paywall.

-This is important in the current global economic climate, as interest rates are rising to combat inflation, leading to a general reduction in spending across all segments, including startup fundraising.
+This is important with the slowdown in the global economy, as interest rates are rising to combat inflation, leading to a general reduction in spending, including startup fundraising.